-We take data security seriously and are committed to protecting the privacy of personal information entrusted to us.
+SAO takes data security seriously and is committed to protecting the privacy of personal information entrusted to us.
 We deeply regret any concern or inconvenience this matter may cause.
 If you have any questions, please don’t hesitate to call our dedicated call center at 1-855-789-0673, Monday – Friday from 8:00 a.m. – 5:00 p.m.
 Pacific Time.
 Additionally, we will keep this webpage, sao.wa.gov/breach2021, updated.

 Washington State Auditor

-How to obtain free credit monitoring and identity theft protection services (updated: 3/4/21)
+How to obtain free credit monitoring and other services if your Social Security Number was involved (updated 5/21/21)